TungWang/tappay_flutter_plugin/README.md

 # tappayflutterplugin

-This is a Flutter plugin that help developer to use Tappay Direct Pay.
+This is a Flutter plugin that help developer to use Tappay.

 ## Getting Started